Frugu/phpbb-3.0.X-evesso/README.md

 That'll replace the login stuff by an EvE-SSO image with the good redirection to login :)

 After that, you just have to try it, and that'll work ;)

+## How it works !

+Oh god, the best part !
+(Yeah yeah yeah)
+To start this, i'll just link a song, cause it's always better to work with music: https://www.youtube.com/watch?v=ec0XKhAHR5I

+So this is quite simple in real.

+The user connect throught the EvE-SSO then redirect on evesso.php.
+In this script, we match a corp & alliance for the character just logged.
+With that data we check if they're on whitelist and to which group they can access.
+If they don't have a created account, we create one and we affect groups to it.
+If they already have an account, we delete all groups that are affectable (eg. directors groups are often not in this whitelist) and we affect missing groups.

+#### What the fuck is that whitelist ?

+The whitelist is a PHP Array that control the whole access of the forum.
+It's the main configuration of that plugin.
+He's in ``evesso.php`` file and divided in 4 parts:

+- ``groups``, this part is here to manage which groups are supposed to be monitored by this plugin.
+You need to put ALL GROUPS that you want to be deleted if someone leave the corp in this.
+Directors groups included !
+(Even if you don't put directors groups in other parts)
+- ``character``, this part is to link character with groups
+- ``corporation``, and same as characters but for corporations
+- ``alliance``, and same as corporations but for alliances

+Link something (character/corporation/alliance) to a group, is quite easy.
+You just have to put the id of the thing at the left, then the id to link at the right !

+Let's do an use case:
+We've a forum with some groups:

+- Alliance Member (group: 12)
+- Executive Corp Member (group: 13)
+- Alliance Director (group: 14)

+``
+$whitelist = Array(
+    'groups'        => Array(
+        12,
+        13,
+        14
+    ),
+    'character'     => Array(
+    ),
+    'corporation'   => Array(
+        [EXECUTIVE_CORP_ID] => 13
+    ),
+    'alliance'      => Array(
+        [ALLIANCE_ID]       => 12
+    )
+);
+``

+IDs can be found easely, go on zkillboard, check your corporation killboard then look in the link, there is a big number, it's your ID ;)
+Eg. the corp "Black Doom Brotherhood of the Lightning Shadow" (i took the most long corp name i know :D) have the URL: https://zkillboard.com/corporation/98221583/, so his ID is 98221583.
+It's same for characters & alliances.

 ## Who i'm ?